Skip to main content

 Cultivating Territories

-Bey Diiwaan is a project led by the CREATES-Nitidæ consortium that deploys three living labs (Petite Côte, Saloum, Casamance) to promote a territorial approach to agroecology in Senegal.
+Bey Diiwaan is a CREATES-Nitidæ consortium project, funded by the Liechtenstein Development Service (LED), deploying three living labs (Petite Côte, Saloum, Casamance) to territorialise agroecology in Senegal.
 The project combines inclusive food system governance, agroecological intensification, and alternative market development to strengthen sustainability and food sovereignty.

 Bey Diiwaan